 When determining fair value, we consider the principal or most advantageous market in which we would transact, and we consider assumptions that market participants would use when pricing the asset or liability.
-See "Note 4: Fair Value" in the Notes to Consolidated Condensed Financial Statements of this Form 10-Q.
+See "Note 5: Fair Value" in the Notes to Consolidated Condensed Financial Statements of this Form 10-Q.

-Credit risk is factored into the valuation of financial instruments that we measure and record at fair value on a recurring basis.
-When fair value is determined using pricing models, such as a discounted cash flow model, the issuer's credit risk and/or Intel's credit risk is factored into the calculation of the fair value, as appropriate.
+Credit risk is factored into the valuation of financial instruments that we measure and record at fair value.
+When fair value is determined using pricing models, such as a discounted cash flow model, the issuer's credit risk or Intel's credit risk is factored into the calculation of the fair value, as appropriate.